ualib/agda-algebras/algebras.lagda.rst

 ..   #.
 One concludes that :math:`Y = \mathsf{Sg}^𝑨 (A_0)`.

-Our Agda implementation of the concept of subalgebra is described in :numref:`Sections %s <subuniverses in agda>`, and our formalization of :numref:`Obs. %s <obs 7>` and its proof will be presented in :numref:`obs 7 in agda`.
+We describe our Agda implementation of the concept of subalgebra in :numref:`subuniverses in agda`, and we present our formalization of :numref:`Obs. %s <obs 7>` in :numref:`obs 7 in agda`.

 .. --------------------------------------------------------------------------------------
 ..
 CLONE GENERATION